Skip to main content

 What happens if someone has accounts at multiple banks?

 Each bank applies its threshold independently.
-If the deceased had £40,000 at Barclays and £30,000 at HSBC, both banks would release the funds without probate because each balance is below £50,000.
+If the person had £40,000 at Barclays, that sits under its published £50,000 threshold.
+HSBC does not publish a figure, so you would need to ask them directly rather than assume.
+Either way, balances at different banks are not added together, so a smaller amount at each can still avoid probate because each balance is below £50,000.
 However, if the total estate value (including property, investments, and all bank accounts) exceeds the inheritance tax threshold, you may still need to apply for probate for tax purposes.

 Do joint bank accounts need probate?

 No. Joint bank accounts automatically pass to the surviving account holder by right of survivorship.
-The bank simply removes the deceased person's name from the account.
+The bank simply removes their name from the account.
 You will need to provide the death certificate, but probate is not required for joint accounts regardless of the balance.

 We know this is an incredibly difficult time